 If you’re just here for the answer to that question, my answer is *probably yes*.

-If you are a lover of mountain landscapes, if you’re a train enthusiast, if you have a day to spare in your itinerary to enjoy a slow journey, and/or if you have a Eurail, Interrail or Swiss Rail Pass giving you a massive discount, then the Glacier Express is likely going to be worth it for you.
+If you are a lover of mountain landscapes, if you’re a train enthusiast, if you have a day to spare in your itinerary to enjoy a slow journey, and/or if you have a Eurail, Interrail or Swiss Travel Pass giving you a massive discount, then the Glacier Express is likely going to be worth it for you.

 If you’re the type of traveller who prefers active adventures rather than slow scenery, if you’re on a very tight budget, if you would need to travel out of your way to get there, or if you are running short on time, then the Glacier Express journey probably isn’t worth it for you.